 - Product submitted for registration: A product intended for approval.
 It is intended for the product submitted for registration in an approval application, and the product submitted for face-to-face consultation, etc. - Authorities: It means regulatory authorities.
-It refers to PMDA at the time of review/consultation.
+It refers to PMDA at the time of review/consultation. - First Reader: CAD frst performs an interpretation process alone, and the physician's interpretation is restricted to only the CAD-marked images. - ➤ Concurrent Reader: CAD and a physician perform an interpretation at the same time. - ➤ Second Reader: A physician frst interprets images without CAD, and then CAD performs an interpretation.

-2. Description of the Product Submitted for Registration

-2.1.
-Organization of the role in clinical practice
+- 2. Description of the Product Submitted for Registration - 2.1 Organization of the role in clinical practice